Deflation

-Some economists argue that prolonged deflationary periods are related to the underlying of technological progress in an economy, because as productivity increases (TFP), the cost of goods decreases.
+Some economists argue that prolonged deflationary periods are related to the underlying technological progress in an economy, because as productivity increases (TFP), the cost of goods decreases.

 Deflation usually happens when supply is high (when excess production occurs), when demand is low (when consumption decreases), or when the money supply decreases (sometimes in response to a contraction created from careless investment or a credit crunch) or because of a net capital outflow from the economy.
-It can also occur due to too much competition and too little market concentration.
+It can also occur when there is too much competition and too little market concentration.

 Causes and corresponding types

 In the IS–LM model (investment and saving equilibrium – liquidity preference and money supply equilibrium model), deflation is caused by a shift in the supply and demand curve for goods and services.
 This in turn can be caused by an increase in supply, a fall in demand, or both.

 When prices are falling, consumers have an incentive to delay purchases and consumption until prices fall further, which in turn reduces overall economic activity.
 When purchases are delayed, productive capacity is idled and investment falls, leading to further reductions in aggregate demand.
 This is the deflationary spiral.
 The way to reverse this quickly would be to introduce an economic stimulus.
 The government could increase productive spending on things like infrastructure or the central bank could start expanding the money supply.

 Deflation is also related to risk aversion, where investors and buyers will start hoarding money because its value is now increasing over time.
 This can produce a liquidity trap or it may lead to shortages that entice investments yielding more jobs and commodity production.
 A central bank cannot, normally, charge negative interest for money, and even charging zero interest often produces less stimulative effect than slightly higher rates of interest.
 In a closed economy, this is because charging zero interest also means having zero return on government securities, or even negative return on short maturities.
-In an open economy it creates a carry trade, and devalues the currency.
+In an open economy, it creates a carry trade and devalues the currency.
 A devalued currency produces higher prices for imports without necessarily stimulating exports to a like degree.